akankshaThalner511/AkankshaThalner/README.md

 🏆 Achievements

-Problem-Solving Competition - PINNACLE 2022: Cleared all 3 rounds of a Java coding contest.
+Problem-Solving Competition - PINNACLE 2022: Cleared all three rounds of a Java coding contest.

-Quiz Competition - KnowaTech 2022: Advanced through group and individual rounds in C & Java Web Tech quiz.
+Quiz Competition - KnowaTech 2022: Advanced through group and individual rounds in a C & Java Web Tech quiz.

 Academic Excellence: Secured a 9.71 CGPA in the 3rd Year, 2nd Semester.